kaydotdev/stochastic-quantization/README.md

-# Stochastic Quasi-Gradient K-means (SQG-clustering)
+# Stochastic Quasi-Gradient Clustering

-This repository explores an implementation of the **Stochastic Quasi-Gradient K-means** (also referred to as the **Stochastic Quantization algorithm**), a robust and scalable alternative to existing K-means solvers, designed to handle large datasets and utilize memory more efficiently during computation.
-The implementation examines the application of the algorithm to high-dimensional unsupervised and semi-supervised learning tasks.
+This repository presents an implementation of **Stochastic Quasi-Gradient Clustering** (alternatively termed **Stochastic Quantization** within the machine learning domain), a robust and scalable alternative to existing K-means solvers.
+The algorithm is specifically designed to handle large-scale datasets while optimizing memory utilization during computational processes.
+This implementation investigates the application of the algorithm to high-dimensional unsupervised and semi-supervised learning tasks.
 The repository contains both a Python package for reproducing experimental results and a LaTeX manuscript documenting the theoretical and experimental outcomes of the algorithm.
 The Python package continues to evolve independently of the research documentation; therefore, to reproduce specific results presented in the paper, researchers should refer to the commit hash mentioned in the description.

 ## Example